When you’re living in Mexico and renting a house longer term or when you own a home here, you’ll need to manage your property’s electricity supply.

 If you’re renting a house in Mexico, the electricity bill will probably be in the name of the property’s owner, and for practical reasons, they will likely want to keep the bill in their name.

-Even if the bill is not in your name, you can use the CFE app (scan the code on the paper bill), pay the bills, report outages and issues to the electricity company, and use paper versions of the bill as proof of your address.
+Even if the bill is not in your name, you can use the CFE app (scan the code on the paper bill), pay the bills, report outages and issues to the electricity company, and use original paper versions of the bill (not copies from the app) as proof of your address.

 Paying your electricity bill

-There are several convenient ways to pay your electricity bill provided you pay by the “due date” printed on the bill.
+There are several convenient ways to pay your electricity bill.

-Convenient ways to pay your electricity bill (before the due date) are:
+Convenient ways to pay your electricity bill include:

-• Through the CFE app if you have a Mexican bank account/card.
+- Through the CFE Contigo smartphone app if you have a Mexican bank account/card.

 Late payments

-The electric company is very efficient at sending out technicians to cut your supply off if you are late in payment.
-If your property has a new-style electronic meter, your service can be cut-off remotely, without the need for a technician to visit the property.
+The electric company is very efficient at cutting-off your power supply off if you are late in payment.
+If your property has a new-style electronic meter, your service can be cut-off remotely, without the need for a technician to visit the property and disconnect your service.

 Getting reconnected if you’re cut-off